tezos-checker/checker/docs/spec/functional_spec.rst

 -----------------------------

 Mark a burrow for liquidation.
 Fails if the the burrow does not exist, or if it is not a candidate for liquidation.
-If the operation is successful, a tez payment is made to ``Tezos.sender`` with the liquidation reward.
+If the operation is successful, a payment is made to ``Tezos.sender`` with the liquidation reward.

 ``mark_for_liquidation: (pair address nat)``